XingxiangLi/Feature-Screening-with-CRU/README.md

 Details of each item are described below.

   - "proj_file.Rproj": a project file for opening the project with Rstudio.

+  - "readme.txt": documentation on workflow and related information about the replication code.

   - subfolder "scripts" contains the following files:
       - "CRU_function.R": a helper R file containing functions needed to run the replication code;